munin-monitoring/munin/doc/plugin/use.rst

 The utility :ref:`munin-node-configure` is used by the Munin installation procedure to check which plugins are suitable for your node and create the links automatically.
-It can be called everytime when a system configuration changes (services, hardware, etc) on the node and it will adjust the collection of plugins accordingly.
+It can be called every time when a system configuration changes (services, hardware, etc) on the node and it will adjust the collection of plugins accordingly.